Caesar Rodney: Positions held

 Elections were held October 1 and members of the General Assembly took office on October 20 or the following weekday.
 The State Legislative Council was created in 1776 and its Legislative Councilmen had a three-year term.
 State Assemblymen had a one-year term.
 The whole General Assembly chose the Continental Congressmen for a one-year term and the State President for a three-year term.
 The county sheriff also had a three-year term.
 Associate Justices of the state Supreme Court were also selected by the General Assembly for the life of the person appointed.

 In popular culture

 Caesar Rodney appears in the Broadway musical 1776 and its film adaptation.
 He is portrayed as an elderly man suffering severely from facial cancer, and he has to be taken home by fellow Delaware delegate Thomas McKean.
 Later, John Adams sends McKean back to Delaware to bring back Rodney to break the deadlock over independence between pro-independence McKean and anti-independence George Read.
 He is portrayed in the musical by Robert Gaus and in the film by William Hansen.
+Caesar Rodney also appears in HBO's John Adams.
+He is played by Tim Parati.